jkeza1/web-app/README.md

 ## Developer

-David Niyonshuti
+Joan Keza

 ## Contact

-For questions or feedback, please contact [David Niyonshuti](mailto:d.niyonshut@alustudent.com).
+For questions or feedback, please contact [Joan Keza](mailto:j.keza1@alustudent.com).

 This README provides clear instructions on how to set up, run, and use the application.
 It also includes information about the application's functionality and the structure of the project.